-Triage protocols - Written triage protocols that are easily accessible by all staff on which patients or patient issues are appropriate for telehealth and which need to be seen in person.
+Triage protocols - Written triage protocols, usually symptom- or condition-based, that are easily accessible by all staff on which patients or patient issues are appropriate for telehealth and which need to be seen in person.

 Technology and troubleshooting - Specific to the organization, staff should know how to navigate the technology and troubleshoot when issues arise during the telehealth visit.